GFCI vs AFCI Breakers: What Each Protects and How to Choose

 • Dual-function: both protections in one breaker.

 This guide is for product education and project planning only.
 Electrical work must follow the applicable Canadian Electrical Code, provincial requirements, manufacturer instructions, and inspection requirements.
 Breaker installation should be performed by a Licensed Electrical Contractor.
-Where GFCI/AFCI protection is required is determined by code and your authority.
+Where GFCI/AFCI protection is required is determined by code and your authority having jurisdiction (in Ontario, the ESA).

-1. Confirm what protection the location requires (GFCI, AFCI, or both).
+1. Confirm what protection the location requires (GFCI, AFCI, or both) with a licensed electrician.
 2. Match the breaker to your panel brand and type — breakers are not universally interchangeable.
 3. Choose receptacle-type vs breaker-type protection based on the install.
-4. Verify amperage/pole count for the circuit.
+4. Verify amperage and pole count for the circuit.

 GFCI Breaker AFCI Breaker